 Many of the decisions that affect people’s everyday life such as public services are made at the municipal level.
 Often participation in municipal politics is the first step into national political life.

-- 48% of municipal committee members are women (40% quota regulation).
+- 39 % of municipal council chairpersons are women

 In the private sector, the number of women directors in business and enterprises is among the highest in the world.